2017210698/super-duper-octo-sniffle/README.md

 ---
-Copyleft (c) 2018 SoRights Reserved.
+Copyleft (c) 2018 Some Rights Reserved.